b4cktr4ck2/De-Brickify-Pm3-RDV2/docs/index.md

 In this tutorial, we're going to go through the process of un-bricking a Proxmark3.
 I did this to an RDV2 that had bricked on me, but the steps can easily be modifed to work with a Pm3 Easy.

+I put this together because the other guides for doing this are great, but skipped over a few steps and hoops that you'll need to jump through to get everything working.
+The Bus Pirate needs to be flashed with a specific firmware capable of supporting the Open On-Chip Debugger (OpenOCD), and the pinout diagrams present in the guides aren't universal, so you'll need to identify what cable to plug into what pin.
+Not to worry, we'll go over that.

 # What you'll need to get started

 *   A bricked Proxmark3.
 If you don't have one that's bricked, go ahead and brick one by flashing the bootloader and unplugging halfway through (**NOTE: Don't actually do this**)